-1. Present an official transcript, high school diploma or GED certificate or equivalency prior to enrollment.
-Ability-to-benefit students are not accepted.
-ASN will accept as a recognized equivalent of secondary education a GED, passing results of the California High School Proficiency Exam, a DD214 that indicates high school equivalency, or a degree issued to the student that indicates the high school graduation.

-- 2. Foreign students must submit a credentials evaluation - 3.
+- 1. Present an official transcript, high school diploma or GED certificate or equivalency prior to enrollment.
+Ability-to-benefit students are not accepted. - ASN will accept as a recognized equivalent of secondary education a GED, passing results of the California High School Proficiency Exam, a DD214 that indicates high school equivalency, or a degree issued to the student that indicates the high school graduation. - 2.
+Foreign students must submit a credentials evaluation - 3.
 Be at least 18 years of age - 4.
 Must possess a valid California ID and Social Security Number - 5.
 Take the Assessment Technology, Inc. (ATI) Test of Academic Skills (TEAS) and pass at a proficient level (58.7% or greater).
 The Director will review each examination and determine if a proficient level has been met and the prospective student demonstrates program readiness through testing.
 One retake of the TEAS exam is allowed.
 If a proficient score is not met the student may request a waiver of this requirement with the Director.
 The Director's decision on the waiver will be provided in writing and the decision is final. - 6.
 Complete a written English assignment - 7.
-Pass a physical examination - Must complete and pass a TB screening.
-If a positive reaction is obtained, a chest x-ray shall be taken, unless medically contraindicated.
-A report signed by the examiner shall indicate that the student does not have any health - condition that would create a hazard to him or herself, fellow employees, or patients.9.
+Pass a physical examination - 8.
+Must complete and pass a TB screening. - If a positive reaction is obtained, a chest x-ray shall be taken, unless medically contraindicated.
+A report signed by the examiner shall indicate that the student does not have any health condition that would create a hazard to him or herself, fellow employees, or patients. - 9.
 Obtain clearance on Consumer Background Report, required within 30-days of the start of the program - 10.
 Speak, read and comprehend the English language - 11.
 Perform the physical duties required of a nurse - 12.
 Complete a student questionnaire - 13.
 Interview with Director - 14.
-Obtain and pass a drug screen clearance

-Note: Being under the influence or being impaired based on medical marijuana use is prohibited while attending ASN or any off-site activity associated with the institution, such as clinical experiences, field trips and community service.
+Obtain and pass a drug screen clearance - Note: Being under the influence or being impaired based on medical marijuana use is prohibited while attending ASN or any off-site activity associated with the institution, such as clinical experiences, field trips and community service.
 ASN's drug-free policy must follow federal laws as an institution with approval to distribute Title IV funds to those who qualify.
-Federal laws classify marijuana as an illegal drug.

-- 15. Director has final authority on admissions - 16.
-A positive drug screen will result in immediate termination.
+Federal laws classify marijuana as an illegal drug. - 15.
+Director has final authority on admissions - 16.
+A positive drug screen will result in immediate termination. - 17.
+Any student participating in distance education will be provided the Distance Education Questionnaire to assist with determining readiness to participate in coursework at a distance.